As anti-G20 protests begin, Merkel says growth must be inclusive

-BERLIN, July 2 (Reuters) - With an eye on anti-globalisation protests brewing in Hamburg before this week's G20 summit, Chancellor Angela Merkel said on Sunday leaders will have to focus on sustainable and inclusive economic growth rather than their own prosperity.
+BERLIN (Reuters) - As anti-globalisation activists took to the streets in Hamburg ahead of this week's G20 summit, German Chancellor Angela Merkel said on Sunday leaders will have to focus on sustainable and inclusive economic growth rather than their own prosperity.

-In her weekly podcast, the German chancellor said this year's G20 summit will delve into issues championed by protesters such as distribution of wealth and consumption of resources - alongside related issues like climate change, free markets, consumer protection and upholding social standards.

-Tens of thousands of demonstrators marched against the meeting in the rain in Hamburg on Sunday in a prelude to the July 7-8 gathering, where 21,000 police from across Germany will protect the meetings of the world's 20 largest economies.

 "It's not only going to be about (economic) growth but rather sustainable growth," Merkel said.
 "We've got to have a 'win-win' situation for everyone.
 The issues obviously revolve around: how do we achieve inclusive or sustainable growth?"